 Wear a damn mask.
 Vote.
 Black Lives Matter.

-Pre-order Rise Against's upcoming 2021 album on limited black/clear vinyl here.
+Order Rise Against's new album on limited edition picture disc here.

 See Rise Against featured in 18 Essential Early 2000s Melodic Punk & Hardcore Albums